Emergency

 - Email: [email protected]

 Time zone note: Ho Chi Minh City is GMT+7.
 Sydney (AEST) is GMT+10 — 3 hours ahead of HCMC.
 If it is 9am in Sydney, it is 6am in HCMC.
-For non-urgent queries, send a WhatsApp message and the team will respond when the clinic opens (8:30am HCMC time, which is 11:30am AEST).
+For non-urgent queries, email [email protected] and the team will respond when the clinic opens (8:30am HCMC time, which is 11:30am AEST).

 Symptom triage